 Choose the measure - % of End of Year Objectives covered or DoodleAge (if selection the EoY Objectives, also select which year group you'd like to view this for)

-Choose your star and end date and then press the blue Search button
+Choose your start and end date and then press the blue Search button

 A graph will appear below.
 A blue bar (or purple for DoodleEnglish) shows an increase whereas a red bar shows a decrease.
 This is because of reassessment.